-- After 8 hours the meat will be extremely tender and can be shredded with tongs (Note: Oven heat and roast size can vary, make sure to check on the roast in the last 1 or 2 hours.
-If it has a lot of liquid, remove the cover to allow it to thicken, if you are running out of liquid, either add water or turn the oven off).
+- After 7 to 8 hours the meat will be extremely tender and can be shredded with tongs.
+Remove and discard any large fatty pieces.
 The liquid will have reduced leaving tender beef in a dark sauce.
-Serve the beef with tongs to leave the rendered fat in the pot.
+Use tongs to serve the beef in order to leave the rendered fat in the pot.

 - Serve with potatoes or mashed cauliflower, over grilled bread, or on sandwich buns.